 The floral array is an open branched cluster of flower heads at the top of the stem and side stems.

-Flowers: The flower heads are 2 - 3 inches wide, with 12 to 22 yellow ray florets that are female only and fertile.
+Flowers: The composite flower heads are 2 - 3 inches wide, with 12 to 22 yellow ray florets that are female only and fertile.
 Each ray is 1/2 to 1 inch long with a branched style at the base.
-These surround the central disc, which is 1/2 to 1 inch wide and composed of a large number of male disc florets that have 5-lobed yellow corollas and 5 stamens with brownish anthers which surround a single style which is not fertile making the disc florets functionally staminate.
-The corolla lobes of the florets flare outward at the tips.
+These surround a central disc, which is 1/2 to 1 inch wide and composed of a 70 to 225 functionally staminate sterile tubular disc florets.
+The disc florets have a deep-yellow colored 5-lobed corolla with spreading tips at the apex.
+The tube is shorter than the apex lobes.
+Five stamens tightly surround a single unbranched style, which is exserted when the floret opens, but is non-functional.
 The phyllaries (floral bracts) of the outer flower head are in 2 or 3 series, all with pointed spreading tips.
 These are either hairy or smooth depending on the species variety.
 In the Silphiums, each ray floret is subtended by a phyllary.
 When in flower, the plant has a resinous aroma.

 Seed: Fertilized ray flowers produce a dry oblong cypsela, 9–14 × 6–10 mm, without pappus, but slightly ridged for wind distribution.
 Silphium seeds require 60 days of cold stratification for germination.